infominer33/infominer33.github.io/_posts/2020-11-12-making-a-comeback.md

 ### Decentralized ID Weekly Twitter Collections

-With that experience as a foundation I knew I was ready to come back to twitter, begin trying to make make a more efficient use of its wealth of knowledge, and see about keeping up my accounts without losing my hair.
+With that experience as a foundation I knew I was ready to come [back to Twitter](https://twitter.com/DecentralizeID/), begin trying to make more efficient use of its wealth of knowledge, and see about keeping up my accounts without losing too much hair.

-I made a script that searches twitter for a variety of keywords related to decentralized identity, and write the tweet text and some other attributes to a csv file.
-From there, I can sort through those tweets, and save only the most relevant, and publish a few hundred tweets about decentralized identity to a weekly twitter collection, that we're using as part of the backend for our newsletter.
+I made [a script that searches twitter](https://gist.github.com/vickyqian/f70e9ab3910c7c290d9d715491cde44c) for a variety of keywords related to decentralized identity, and write the tweet text and some other attributes to a csv file.
+From there, I can sort through those tweets, and save only the most relevant, and publish a few hundred tweets about decentralized identity to a weekly [twitter collection](https://medium.com/analytics-vidhya/creating-a-twitter-collection-via-api-1378ecfe20df), that make our job a lot easier than going to 100's of websites to find out what's happening. :D

-Soon these will be regularly published to [decentralized-id.com](https://decentralized-id.com), which i found out is an approved method of re-publishing tweets, unlike the ad hoc method I was using before, sharing them to discord channels (which displays the preview image \ text), exporting their contents and re-publishing that.
+Soon, these will be regularly published to [decentralized-id.com](https://decentralized-id.com), which I found out is an approved method of re-publishing tweets, unlike the ad hoc method I was using before, sharing them to discord channels (which grabs metadata and displays the preview image \ text), exporting their contents and re-publishing that.

-I also intend to share the source, for all that, after I've gotten the kinks worked out.
+I do intend to share my source for all that after I've gotten the kinks worked out, and set it running on an action.

 #### Twitter collections I've made so far